kschuler/ling001/ling001/index.md

 ### Materials

 ### Evaluation
-- Exams (90%) - There are four exams, but the lowest exam score is dropped.
+- **Exams (90%)** - There are four [exams](#exams), but the lowest exam score is dropped.
 The remaining 3 exams are worth 150 points each.
 Exams will test understanding of concepts discussed in lectures and readings.
 Exam questions will closely mirror practice questions.
-- Linguistics journal (10%) - Each student is required to keep a linguistics journal with a minimum of four entries and 800 words, worth 50 points.
+- **Linguistics journal (10%)** - Each student is required to keep a [linguistics journal](#linguistics-journal) with a minimum of four entries and at least 800 words, worth 50 points.

 ## Schedule